 The next W.I. meeting will be on Wednesday 18 March, 2.15 – 4 p.m., when Brian Tilley and Penny Birnsting, a musical couple who call themselves AMUSETTE, will talk about and demonstrate “Reeds, strings and drones”.

 Record of meeting of Biddestone & Hartham Women’s Institute, 15 January 2020

 Val Ringham (President) welcomed eleven members, who heard an interesting and inspiring talk by Lynne Melly about the work of the international charity Mercy Ships.
 Val S-J gave the Vote of Thanks.

-Following an interesting talk entitled “Lunch with the Queen” by Edward Barrett, refreshments were served by Linda.
-The raffle prize was won by Beryl.
+Refreshments were served by Alison.
+The raffle prize was won by Margaret.

 Alison read out the Minutes of the meeting on 20 November and a brief report of the Christmas Party on 11 December.
 Both were signed as a correct record.